softprops/softprops.github.io/posts/dev-togo.md

 ## serving dev to go

-Introducing [devtogo](https://github.com/softprops/devtogo)!
+👩🏽‍💻🎒Introducing [devtogo](https://github.com/softprops/devtogo)!
 Devtogo is a small [Rust](https://www.rust-lang.org/) command line app that communicates with the dev.to API and synchronizes local content with a dev.to account.

 > ⭐You can learn more about the dev.to API [here](https://docs.dev.to/api/).